nginxinc/nginx-wiki/source/modules/secure_download.rst

 * ``real_path`` can be either the path of the file which you want to access or the folder which contains the file, which of those two has to be defined in the nginx config
 * ``secret`` is some random string which must be known by the nginx config and by the link generating script
-* ``expiration_timestamp`` is a unix_timestamp (seconds since beginning of 1970) in hexadecimal format
+* ``expiration_timestamp`` is a unix_timestamp (seconds since beginning of 1970) in hexadecimal forma

 By example
 ^^^^^^^^^^
 Lets say you have a file in your document root under the path ``/somefolder/protected.html``.
 Now you want to generate a link which expires in 20 minutes, so you do following:

 * Get the current timestamp, for example from http://www.unixtimestamp.com/index.php.
 In this example our timestamp would be ``1240928342``
-* Convert the timestamp into hex, like for example http://www.easycalculation.com/decimal-converter.php does.
+* Convert the timestamp into hex, like for example https://www.easycalculation.com/decimal-converter.php does.
 Our timestamp in hex is ``49F71056``
 * Now you need to decide for a secret string.
 It needs to be set in the nginx config with the parameter secure_download_secret_.
 For example "privatestring"
 * Then you put the following string together ``/somefolder/protected.html/privatestring/49F71056`` which consists of ``<real path/secret string/timestamp in hex``
-* Now you need to create an md5 hash of that string which we put together, for example on http://www.xs4all.nl/~jlpoutre/BoT/Javascript/Utils/md5_hashing.html.
-Then the resulting md5 should be ``f901b5272c17b456fabf49c3e9bcc120``
+* Now you need to create an md5 hash of that string which we put together.
+The resulting md5 should be ``f901b5272c17b456fabf49c3e9bcc120``
 * ok, you got everything you need, now you just have to put it together in the format ``<real_path>/<md5>/<timestamp>`` in our example this would look like ``/somefolder/protected.html/f901b5272c17b456fabf49c3e9bcc120/49F71056``
 * thats it, now you got your link which is only valid until the included timestamp gets reached